AlexMercedCoder/tutorialblog/content/blog/typescript101/index.md

 For this tutorial I'll be working from this CodeSandBox: https://codesandbox.io/s/typescript-starter-u7of1

-To create a local typescript setup from scratch you can run the follow commands.
+To create a local typescript setup from scratch you can run the following commands.

 - just typescript: `npx merced-spinup ts projectName`

 - Typescript/React: `npx merced-spinup reactts projectname`

-Also many frameworks have typescript inherently built into them...
+Also, many frameworks have typescript inherently built into them...

 - Frontend: Angular
 - Backend: NestJS